-WWE Rumors: Jinder Mahal To Interfere In Brock Lesnar Vs AJ Styles ‘Survivor Series 2017’ Bout?
+WWE Rumors: Jinder Mahal To Interfere In Brock Lesnar Vs. AJ Styles ‘Survivor Series 2017’ Match?

 With AJ Styles officially replacing Jinder Mahal, WWE Survivor Series 2017 is expected to undergo a major change.
 According to Wrestlezone, the original plan for the upcoming main event was to make John Cena a special referee.
 Cena is set to interfere in the fight to help Lesnar achieve victory.
 The frustrated Mahal will then be scheduled to fight Cena in the future event.

-With AJ Styles vs Brock Lesnar confirmed, John Cena will no longer participate in WWE Survivor Series 2017 main event.
+With AJ Styles vs. Brock Lesnar confirmed, John Cena will no longer participate in WWE Survivor Series 2017 main event.
 Dave Meltzer of Wrestlezone speculated that Jinder Mahal could serve as the special referee in the match.

-“Since the match has been changed to feature AJ Styles against Brock Lesnar, and Cena is no longer involved in the bout, Meltzer is speculating that Mahal could interfere costing Styles the match and having him “keep face” in a loss to Lesnar by not losing clean.
+“Since the match has been changed to feature AJ Styles against Brock Lesnar, and Cena is no longer involved in the bout, Meltzer is speculating that Mahal could interfere costing Styles the match and having him ‘keep face’ in a loss to Lesnar by not losing clean.
 Meltzer also notes that WWE could choose to do the reverse and have Mahal help Styles pick up a victory setting up a match between Mahal and Lesnar, possibly at Royal Rumble.”

 As of now, there is no official information that can confirm that Jinder Mahal will have a special participation in WWE Survivor Series 2017.
 However, his appearance will surely give the upcoming main event more thrill and excitement.
 This could also give a major hint how Mahal can reclaim the title he defended for six months.